 - There is a high degree of uncertainty about future levels of funding for local government.
-The potential impact in the longer term of the Coronavirus (Covid-19) pandemic is not known.
 However, the Council has also considered known and expected government funding and determined that it has sufficient liquidity from its ability to access short term investments and sufficient general fund balances and reserves to continue to deliver services. - The Council holds a significant portfolio of investment property and although in general terms economic activity is fragile, the Council judges that its portfolio is robust and that the assets will not be impaired as a result of a decrease in economic activity. - Retirement Benefit Obligations The Council recognises and discloses its retirement benefit obligation in accordance with the measurement and presentational requirements of IAS 19 "Employee Benefits".
 The estimation of the net pension liability depends on a number of complex judgements and estimates relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 West Sussex County Council, as the Pension Administering Authority, engages a firm of actuaries to provide expert advice about the assumptions to be applied.
-Changes in these assumptions made are set out in Note 1 and transactions disclosed in Note 38. - As the accounting treatment and disclosures for operating and finance leases are significantly different, the Council has made judgements on whether its lease arrangements for land and buildings are operating leases or finance leases under the criteria of IAS17.
-These judgements are made in accordance with the Council's accounting policy on leases.
+Changes in these assumptions made are set out in Note 1 and transactions disclosed in Note 37.

-- The Council has made judgements about the likelihood of potential liabilities and whether provision should be made.
+- As the accounting treatment and disclosures for operating and finance leases are significantly different, the Council has made judgements on whether its lease arrangements for land and buildings are operating leases or finance leases under the criteria of IAS17.
+These judgements are made in accordance with the Council's accounting policy on leases. - The Council has made judgements about the likelihood of potential liabilities and whether provision should be made.
 The judgements are based on the degree of certainty and an assessment of the likely impact.
-Provisions resulting from these judgements are disclosed in Note 19. - The Council does not expect the tax gathering mechanisms for Council Tax and Business Rates to fundamentally alter the Council's financial stability.
-The risk within the rates retention scheme is assumed to be the safety net which has been set by the government at 5% of the Council spending baseline which equates to £88k. - Residual values of assets, the valuer attributes between 25% 40% of the value to land (excluding development land).
-With Social Housing, the value of the asset is heavily discounted to reflect EUV - SH, our judgement is that the use would not affect the land value and so this should be at the upper end of the valuation range at 40%.
+Provisions resulting from these judgements are disclosed in note 20 and contingent liabilities in note 38. - The Council does not expect the tax gathering mechanisms for Council Tax and Business Rates to fundamentally alter the Council's financial stability.
+The risk within the rates retention scheme is assumed to be the safety net which has been set by the government at 5% of the Council spending baseline which equates to £137k.